simonberner/cypress-baby-steps/README.md

 ## Cypress Recorder
 With the [Cypress Recorder](http://www.cypressrecorder.com/) Chrome extension, you can record a Cypress web session.
 This extension may help you to speed up the development of your test scripts.

+## API Testing
+Compared to UI-Testing where we interact with the UI elements of an application, in [API Testing](https://www.edureka.co/blog/what-is-api-testing) we call with [HTTP requests](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) the applications business layer and verify its responses.
+The plugin [cy-api](https://github.com/bahmutov/cy-api) adds the custom command `cy.api` to Cypress to additionally support API testing.

 ## How to run
 * Clone this repo and install the project dependencies with: